hiattp/blog/_posts/2014-10-31-vim-tip-automatically-create-window-splits-with-movement.markdown

 title:  "Vim Tip: Automatically Create Window Splits With Movement"
 date:   2014-10-31 12:13:26
 categories: vim
+meta: "Don't worry about window split creation or where they will end up.
+Generate windows automatically with movement."
 ---
 At this point I think everyone probably has "faster window movement" in their dotfiles: